McKinley Mosley

 Segregated Units

-McKinley Mosley describes his role as a gunner in an artillery unit responsible for protecting airports from potential enemy incursions.
-He recalls that his segregated unit included about twenty-five Black soldiers but notes that they were eventually integrated following President Truman's desegregation orders.
+McKinley Mosley describes his role as a gunner in an artillery unit tasked with protecting airports from potential enemy incursions.
+He recalls that his unit was segregated and comprised about twenty-five Black soldiers.
+He notes that the unit was eventually integrated following President Truman's orders to desegregate the military.

 Share YouTube: